 Verify with gpg --list-secret-keys --with-subkey-fingerprint.
 You should see [C], [S], [E], [A] markers lining up with master, sign, encrypt, auth.

-While you are here, generate a revocation certificate.
-This is the nuclear button if the masterkey is ever compromised:
+While you are still in here, generate a revocation certificate.
+Think of it as the nuclear button for the day the masterkey is compromised:

 gpg --output "$GNUPGHOME/revocation-$KEYID.asc" --gen-revoke "$KEYID"